SSV-embedded/RMG-OpenVPN/README.md

 ![openvpn_connect_steps](https://user-images.githubusercontent.com/85748650/126323217-46cc220d-f71b-4080-9483-a7d178fedd83.png)

 ### Import the VPN configuration into the SSV Gateway
-For information on importing the VPN configuration into your SSV gateway, see its first steps manual.
+For information on importing the VPN configuration into your SSV gateway and connecting with the OpenVPN server, see its first steps manual.

 ### Check the VPN connection
 Display the status of all connected VPN clients on the server.